edneibach/edneibach/README.md

 😄 Pronouns: He/Him

-🔭 I’m currently working at Zyte, as a Technical Solutions Engineer
+🔭 I’m currently working at Zyte, as a Product Operations Engineer

 🌱 I’m currently learning more about Google Cloud Platform/Airflow